Failure to Thrive

 Children who are undernourished during the first year of life may have developmental delays.

-During the first year of life, an infant's weight and length are charted at each doctor's visit to make sure that growth is proceeding at a steady rate.
+During the first year of life, an infant's weight and length are charted at each doctor's visit to make sure that growth is proceeding at a steady rate (see Physical Growth of Infants and Children).
 Percentiles are a way of comparing infants of the same age and sex.
 For example, saying that an infant is at the 10th percentile for weight means that of 100 babies of the same age and sex, 90 weigh more and 10 weigh less.
 Although some infants are smaller and some are larger, infants typically stay at about the same percentile as they grow.

 Causes of failure to thrive can involve

-Poor intake of food may reflect inadequate parenting or environmental stimulation.
-Parental neglect or abuse, parental mental health disorders, poverty, and chaotic family situations all increase the risk that routine, nutritious meals will not be provided.
+Parental neglect or abuse, parental mental health disorders (such as depression), poverty, and chaotic family situations all increase the risk that routine, nutritious meals will not be provided.
 Such situations also may blunt the child's appetite and decrease the child's intake of food.
 Sometimes parents provide food with poor nutritional value, which can lead to poor intake and poor weight gain.
+Parents may not fully understand infant feeding techniques and may improperly prepare formula.
+When parents have poor infant feeding skills and their infant is hard to feed, failure to thrive may occur.

-Sometimes failure to thrive is caused by a medical disorder in the child.
+Medical disorders sometimes cause failure to thrive.
 The disorder can be as minor as difficulty chewing or swallowing (as with a cleft lip or cleft palate).
 Medical disorders, such as gastroesophageal reflux, narrowing of the esophagus, or intestinal malabsorption, may also affect a child's ability to retain, absorb, or process food.
-Infections, tumors, hormonal or metabolic disorders (such as diabetes or cystic fibrosis), heart disease, kidney disease, genetic disorders, and human immunodeficiency virus (HIV) infection are other physical reasons for failure to thrive.
+Infections, tumors, hormonal or metabolic disorders (such as diabetes or cystic fibrosis), heart disease, kidney disease, liver disease, genetic disorders (such as Down syndrome or hereditary metabolic disorders), and human immunodeficiency virus (HIV) infection are other medical reasons for failure to thrive.
+Rarely, some mothers do not produce enough breast milk or, rarer still, produce reduced-calorie breast milk.

-Doctors diagnose failure to thrive when a child's weight or weight gain is well below what it should be when compared with past measurements or standard height-weight charts (see see Weight and Length Charts for Infants).
+Doctors consider a diagnosis of failure to thrive when a child's weight or weight gain is well below what it should be when compared with past measurements or standard height-weight charts (see Weight and Length Charts for Infants from Birth to 24 Months of Age).
 If failure to thrive affects an infant's weight severely enough, height and head (brain) growth rates are also affected.

 Because the first year of life is important for brain development, children who become undernourished during this time may fall permanently behind their peers, even if their physical growth improves.
-In about half of these children, mental development, especially verbal skills, remains below normal, and these children often have social and emotional problems.
+In about half of these children, mental development, especially verbal and math skills, remains below normal.
+These children often have behavioral, social, and emotional problems.